tgjones/gemini/README.markdown

 https://ci.appveyor.com/nuget/gemini-g66c82jjbsu1

-Make sure you select "Include Prelease" when searching for NuGet packages.
+Make sure you select "Include Prerelease" when searching for NuGet packages.

 ## What does it do?